OHDSI/CommonDataModel/Documentation/CommonDataModel_Wiki_Files/StandardizedClinicalDataTables/VISIT_DETAIL.md

  Example: an entire inpatient stay maybe one record in visit_occurrence table.
 This may have one or more detail information such as ER, ICU, medical floor, rehabilitation floor etc. Each of these visit_details may have different start/end date-times, different concept_id's and fact_id's - that would be separate record in visit_detail with a FK link to visit_occurrence.
 Each record within visit_detail maybe related to each other, sequentially –> ER leading to ICU leading to medical floor, leading to rehabilitation, or in hierarchical parent-child visit –> a visit for dialysis while in ICU.

+Note the concept-id for visits is 9, and is shared between visit_occurrence and visit_detail in OMOP CDM.
+The key deviation from visit_occurrence is
+- self-referencing key: a new foreign key visit_detail_parent_id allows self referencing for nested visits.
+- visit_detail points to its parent record in visit_occurrence table (visit_occurrence_id)